litespeedtech/ols1clk/README.md

 |      `./ols1clk.sh --wordpressplus a.com` |To install OpenLiteSpeed with a fully configured WordPress installation at "a.com".|

 ## FAQ

-### How do I create additional Virtual Hosts from console?
+### How do I create additional Virtual Hosts from the console?
 Run the following command to create an additional virtual host in a few seconds.
 The example document root will be **/var/www/www.example.com**.
 Be sure to substitute your own domain.
 ```
 /bin/bash <( curl -sk https://raw.githubusercontent.com/litespeedtech/ls-cloud-image/master/Setup/vhsetup.sh ) -d www.example.com
 ```

-### How do I create additional Virtual Hosts with WordPress from console?
+### How do I create additional Virtual Hosts with WordPress from the console?
-The first time you create an additional Virtual Host, you will need to get your database root password from **/usr/local/lsws/password**, then echo the password to the specified location.
-Be sure to substitute your own password for `DB_ROOT_PASSWORD`.
+The first time you create an additional Virtual Host, the script will need to get your database root password from **/usr/local/lsws/password**.
+If you have custom value, please update **/usr/local/lsws/password** or echo the password to the specified location: **/root/.db_password**.
 ```
 echo 'root_mysql_pass="DB_ROOT_PASSWORD"' > /root/.db_password
 ```
-If your system has no `unzip` package preinstalled, then install it. `apt-get install unzip -y` for Debian, and `yum -y install unzip` for CentOS system.

-Then run the following command to create an additional virtual host with Wordpress.
+Then run the following command to create an additional virtual host with the WordPress.
 ```
 /bin/bash <( curl -sk https://raw.githubusercontent.com/litespeedtech/ls-cloud-image/master/Setup/vhsetup.sh ) -d www.example.com -w
 ```

-### How to I create additional Virtual Hosts and LE certificate from console?
+### How to I create additional Virtual Hosts and LE certificates from the console?
-The first time you do this, you will need to install [certbot](https://certbot.eff.org/) on your system.
-Use `apt-get -y install certbot` for Ubuntu.

 Please be sure that your domain is already pointing to the server.

 Then run the following command to create an additional virtual host with a Let's Encrypt certificate applied.
 Be sure to substitute your own domain and your email address.